Andru Kanda Mugam

-Andru Kanda Mugam is a 1968 Indian Tamil-language thriller film, directed and produced by G. Ramakrishnan.
+Andru Kanda Mugam is a 1968 Indian Tamil-language thriller film, written, directed and produced by G. Ramakrishnan.
 Music was by K. V. Mahadevan.
 The film stars Ravichandran and Jayalalithaa, with S. A. Ashokan, Nagesh, Manorama, V. K. Ramasamy and Major Sundarrajan in supporting roles.
 It was released on 15 January 1968.

 Soundtrack

 Music was composed by K. V. Mahadevan and lyrics were written by Kannadasan.